kbetoacero/holbertonschool-higher_level_programming/README.md

-#This folder contains practical exercise created in order to learning High level programming
+#This folder contains practical exercise created in order to learn High level programming- Python

 ##This project is useful because of learning by doing, It will give to me the tools and knowledge in order to work by a standarized method